Frequently Asked Questions

 Verification is a process mandated by the US Department of Education to confirm the accuracy of the information provided on the FAFSA via submission of specific documentation and forms by the selected student and/or parent.
 All requested documentation must be provided before a student’s financial aid eligibility will be determined.

-- Acceptance of the Terms and Conditions will activate the Accept Award Offer tab.
+- Read and Accept the Terms and Conditions which will activate the Accept Award Offer tab.
 You must complete the process on the Accept Award Offer tab for your financial aid to disburse to your University of Alabama student account.

-- First-time borrowers are required to complete a Master Promissory Note and Entrance Counseling.
-These instructions are outlined on your Accept Award Offer tab.
-Failure to complete all requirements will prevent the disbursement of your award.
+- First time borrowers are required to complete a Master Promissory Note and Entrance Counseling at studentaid.gov/myDirectLoan/index.action.
+Follow instructions on your Accept Award Offer tab.
+Failure to do so will prevent the disbursement of your award

 Costs, Billing, and Financial Aid